Ongoing Transportation Projects

 Recommends projects No. The guide will help staff incorporate complete streets elements into every project that gets implemented, rather than identifying specific complete streets projects or locations.
 This guide will refer users to the SS4A plan for projects.
 Yes.
 RIPTA is working with municipalities across the state to develop action plans with specific locations and projects, as well as a statewide action plan that will identify priority corridors for safety projects.

 Design guidelines Yes.
 This will include guidelines for roadway designers on streets, intersections, traffic calming, bikeways, walkways, transit, green streets, and more.
-No[JE1] .
 This project will use existing design guidelines such as the Complete Streets Guide to provide recommendations for specific roadway changes.

 Funding Funded with $325,000 by both RIDSP and RIDOT’s federally required set-aside of 2.5% of federal planning funds to be allocated to Complete Streets planning each year.
 Funded with a $5M USDOT SS4A grant and $1.25M state match.
 Agencies and municipalities that have SS4A action plans are then eligible to apply for SS4A implementation grant funding.